sparkflows/sparkflows-docs/docs/operations/installing-jdbc-drivers.rst

 Installing JDBC Drivers for Workflows
 =======================

-Fire Insights has JDBC Processors for reading from JDBC sources or writing to JDBC sinks.
+Fire Insights has JDBC Processors for reading data from JDBC sources or writing to JDBC sinks.

-In order to connect to a JDBC source like Oracle/DB2 etc. the JDBC driver needs to be installed in Fire.
+In order to connect to a JDBC source like Oracle/DB2/Postgres etc. the JDBC driver needs to be installed in Fire.

-Below are the steps for installing the JDBC driver into Fire:
+Below are the steps for installing the JDBC driver:

 - *Download the JDBC jar file*
-- *Copy it into `fire-user-lib` directory under the Fire installation*
+- *Copy it into ``fire-user-lib`` and ``fire-server-lib`` directory under the Fire installation home directory*
 - *Restart fire*

 Download the JDBC jar file